JunctionBoxca/junctionboxca.github.com/_posts/2018-01-04-clojure-class-prefetching.md

 As I mentioned previously class ordering is important so I simply used the JRE's `-verbose:class` flag which outputs the classes in order as they're loaded by the class loader.
-Using the same execution as my previous post looks as follows;
+Using a similar execution to my previous post looks as follows;

 ```
 $ java -verbose:class -cp clojure.jar:`cat maven-classpath` \